naomi-tan/odin-recipes/README.md

 - Created README.md file and outlined objectives of project.

 ### 12/10/2023
-- Created index.html.
+- Created index.html with boilerplate and heading.
-- Filled out boilerplate for index.html.
+- Created chilli-con-carne.html with boilerplate and heading.
-- Added heading to index.html.